 HELENA-WEST HELENA, AR (October 9, 2012)— Helena-West Helena (H-WH) Municipal Police Department is proud to announce the launch of a Public Safety Automation and Modernization project that will radically transform and modernize the police department.
 The project was funded in part through a Delta Bridge Project Grant.
 Relativity, Inc., a Jonesboro, Arkansas based company, has been chosen as the provider.

 Due to the city’s high violent crime rates and the limited ability of the H-WH Municipal Police Department’s paper crime reporting system, the need for improved operations has been clear for more than four years now, when the police department first began pursuing this project.
+Everyone should have a shot at your own results bonanza slot online.
 The current level of crime in H-WH presents one of the largest barriers to community revitalization.
 In response, the H-WH Mayor’s office, Police Department and the Delta Bridge Project have implemented the Relativity Public Safety Software (RPS) solution to securely and efficiently track all aspects of police work.

 The project consists of a data quality audit, software installation, training, and process consulting.
 The consulting aligns the department’s goals, processes and procedures to maximize the utilization of the scarce personnel and financial resources.
 The components include Computer Aided Dispatch, Offense/Incident Case Management, Warrant, Evidence and Collection Management.
 The project will be fully functional by the beginning of 2013.